 |All Homeland Security majors are required to complete coursework to compliment the HS core courses.
 Students are strongly encouraged to complete their breadth requirement by either a second major, or two minors (minimum 30 credits total), or one minor and a “coherent block of credits” (minimum 30 credits total) which is determined with consent of the Homeland Security advisor.
 The breadth areas are located in the Minor Course of Studies.|

-B.S. in Interdisciplinary Studies
+B.S. in Global Conflict Studies